larrydinh/larrydinh/README.md

 # 👋 Hi, I’m Huu Phuc DINH
+- I build scalable projects in my free time.
-- 2.5 years of experience on building/maintaining/ scalable data solutions.
+- 2.5 years of experience on building & maintaining data solutions.
+- 8 years of continuously improving knowledge in Engineering fields: embedded systems, computer vision system, robotics system.
 - Currently working on projects in **Data Engineering**, **Business Intelligence**, and **Analytics Engineering**.
-- Interested in designing robust data pipelines, optimizing data workflows, and enabling data-driven decision making.
 - Have fundamental knowledge of Machine Learning, Deep Learning specialized in Computer Vision.
 - You can reach me at **huuphucdinh@gmail.com**.